shawn-frank/Closest-Points-In-A-Region/README.md

 ![image](https://user-images.githubusercontent.com/80219691/151209372-387abde2-39b7-4566-ab36-8d96da45ef75.png)

+However, the below logic will work in other 2D coordinate systems where the bottom left is 0, 0 for instance

 So to define a valid region, here are the rules:
 - the start x and start y will be <= end x and end y.
 - Start and end can be a straight line